Podcast Scripts: How to create awesome podcasts!

 FAQs on podcast scripts

-How long is a 15-minute podcast script?
+How many words is a 5 minute podcast script?

 0